Quotes Icon

 Business

 States and governments are constantly introducing privacy laws that mirror the notable European GDPR and California's CCPA.
-Security and privacy must be a high priority for agencies handling data (like client social media passwords).
+Security and privacy must be prioritized for agencies handling data (like client social media passwords).

 Let's learn why a password manager is the best tool for the job, and how to use it effectively and efficiently.